Scroll Top

 Baldur’s Gate 3’s Positioning Strategy Marketing

 Larian’s position strategy marketing leveraged what makes their game stand out: player choice.
 The company wisely avoided positioning its game as a CRPG, because of the limits of that positioning.
 Instead, it focused on creating something few others can or will, and marketed it just as well.
+They’ve doubled, no, tripled down on the thing that makes their game unique in the market.
 Baldur’s Gate 3’s success shows how powerful the right positioning strategy marketing can be.
-And it suggests a new opportunity for other AAA developers to benefit from.
+And it suggests new opportunities for other developers to benefit from.

 Visit Insight to Action’s Positioning Strategy Resources for more examples from the video game industry and beyond.
 Subscribe to our newsletter for monthly insights, and attend an Office Hours’ event to meet our experts.